- This event has passed.

-This program is pending approval by the National Association of Social Workers (Approval #886558729-1517) for 1 continuing education contact hours.
+This program is Approved by the National Association of Social Workers (Approval #886558729-1517) for 1 continuing education contact hours.

 AADE recognizes NASW, APA, and CDR as continuing education providers on the NCBDE list of recognized approved providers.
 The continuing education must be applicable to diabetes.
 Participants are responsible for contacting their respective state and discipline licensing boards to confirm acceptance of CE hours.